Elixonus/optics/README.md

 ## Limitations 🔒

-To avoid crashes, the maximum collisions per each laser path is set to 50.
+To avoid performance losses, the maximum collisions per each laser path is set to 50.